terreng/simple-web-server/website/src/docs/options.md

 - Type: `true/false`
 - Default: `false`

-Makes the web server accessible over LAN to other computers on the network.
+Makes the web server accessible over LAN (local area network) to other computers on the network.
 Access it from another computer using the host computer's local IP address and the specified port.
 The LAN IP address is displayed in the app under web server URLs.

 Enabling this option requires local network access.
 On Windows and macOS you may see a firewall permission prompt when enabling this option.
 You must allow access in order for the web server to work over LAN.